-Pillows are a helpful tool in training yourself to sleep in a new way.
-A semi-flat and adjustable pillow under your neck will help keep your head in a neutral position without too much lift.
-Make sure it’s not too flat, either.
-A cushion that is not high enough will put the curve of your neck at an unnatural angle.
+Pillows can be a resourceful tool in training oneself to nap in a new way.
+A semi-flat and adjustable pillow under the neck should keep the head neutral without too much lift.

 Why can’t I fall asleep on my back?

 Anything that’s not yet a habit can seem difficult.
 Diehard stomach or side sleepers may find that switching to a new sleeping position feels unnatural and uncomfortable at first, and they will require an adjustment period that could take weeks or months.
 However, for specific health reasons, resting face-up may not be the best option.

 According to Johns Hopkins Medicine, habitual snorers and those with sleep apnea should nap on their stomachs or side because these postures are better for keeping the airways open throughout the night.
 The experts also say that people with gastroesophageal reflux disease (GERD) should specifically lie on their left side to alleviate any acid reflux and heartburn.
 They warn that lying on the right side can worsen these GERD symptoms.

 However, if you’d still like to pursue sleeping on your back, the solutions we provided in the table above could help if you have any of these conditions.
 That being said, we advise consulting with your doctor to ensure you’re sleeping in the best position for your health.